-But let's go deeper.
-What does it mean, practically speaking, to abide in Christ?
-It describes a person concerning whom two things are true.
+So what does this mean practically speaking, to abide in Christ?
+Two things.

-- 1. Abiding in Christ involves accepting Jesus as personal Savior.
+1. Abiding in Christ involves accepting Jesus as personal Savior.
 It's not enough merely to know about Jesus.
-To abide in Christ, a person must believe in Jesus and put full trust in His atoning sacrifice.
+To abide in Christ, a person must believe in Jesus and put full trust in Him and what He accomplished for us.
 That's what Jesus indicated when He said in John 6:56, "Whoever eats my flesh and drinks my blood remains in me, and I in him."
-The Christian life begins when we choose to abide in Christ, that is, when we enter into a personal connection with Him. - 2.
-Abiding in Christ involves continued fellowship with Christ.
+The Christian life begins when we choose to abide in Christ, that is, when we enter into a personal connection with Him.

+2. Abiding in Christ involves continued fellowship with Christ.
 Again, the term carries the idea of "continuing," even "persevering."
 True believers persevere in believing, as Jesus indicated in John 8:31, "If you continue in My word, then you are my disciples indeed."